underscoreio/essential-slick/src/pages/8-play-slick.md

 ~run
 ~~~

-You can then navigate to `http://localhost:9000/`, the tidle means any changes you will be automagically recompiled and you can refresh your browser and see the effect.
+You can then navigate to `http://localhost:9000/`.
+The tilde symbol means any changes you make will be automagically recompiled and you can refresh your browser and see the effect.
 </div>